imagineLife/big-site/content/misc/aws-setup.md

       - AmazonEKSServiceRolePolicy policy name
     - Trying again, the Cluster permission
       - named EKSClusterRole
-  - well, after 3 failed attempts, clicking the info icon to reveal [a doc on how to do just this](https://docs.aws.amazon.com/eks/latest/userguide/create-node-role.html#create-worker-node-role) appeared: following this
+  - well, after several failed attempts, clicking the info icon to reveal [a doc on how to do just this](https://docs.aws.amazon.com/eks/latest/userguide/create-node-role.html#create-worker-node-role) appeared: following this
     - use case = EC2
     - named **AmazonEKSNodeRole**
+    - **this role will show up in the "Configure node group section!**
+- Follow several prompts for defaults until reaching the "Node group network configuration" page
+- Enable a toggle reading **"Configure SSH access to nodes"**
+  - A modal appeared reading `When enabling this option, managed node groups will create a security group on your behalf with port 22 inbound access.
+If launching your worker in a public subnet, it’s strongly recommended to restrict the source IP address ranges.`
+  - Enable ssh if you want to ssh into the nodes :)
+- Create the k8s nodes!!
+  - This takes some time
+  - The node group cofig might be in "Creting" state for a few minutes
+  - There's a refresh button in the gui - press that to update the ui with the node group state as it develops
+  - a next state will show 2 nodes in the "Nodes" tab, where each node is in a status "Not ready"
+  - ...5 minutes and counting
+  - ...9 minutes and counting
+  - ...19 minutes and counting
+  - ...27 minutes and counting